chelseakomlo/mls-protocol/draft-ietf-mls-protocol.md

 Each node in a ratchet tree contains up to five values:

-* A private key (only within the member's direct path, see below)
+* A private key (only within the member's direct path to the root, see below)
 * A public key
 * An ordered list of leaf indices for "unmerged" leaves (see
   {{views}})